Constitutive relation for the system-spanning dynamically jammed region in response to impact of cornstarch and water suspensions: Acknowledgements

-We thank Abe Clark, Bob Behringer, Scott Waitukaitis, Ivo Peters and Heinrich Jaeger for extensive discussions and sharing their unpublished results.
-This work was supported by Yale University.
-The authors declare no competing financial interests.
+We thank Abe Clark, Bob Behringer, Scott Waitukaitis, Ivo Peters, Heinrich Jaeger and Madhusudhan Venkadesan for discussions and for sharing their unpublished results.
+This work was supported by the NSF through grant DMR 1410157.